jittat/aiep-documents/content/en/docs/4plus1/civil/_index.md

 ---

-## 📚 What You’ll Learn
+## 📚 What You'll Learn

-- Structural engineering + AI for predictive maintenance
-- Traffic and Transportation engineering + AI for traffic optimization
-- Survey engineering + GeoAI from spatial data
-- Construction management + AI for cost/schedule risk
-- Urban planning with AI-informed behavioral modeling
+Students will master structural engineering enhanced with AI for predictive maintenance, learning to monitor and analyze infrastructure health using advanced computational methods.
+The program integrates traffic and transportation engineering with AI for traffic optimization, enabling students to design intelligent transportation systems that adapt to real-time conditions.

+The curriculum covers survey engineering combined with GeoAI applications for spatial data analysis, teaching students to extract meaningful insights from geographic information systems and remote sensing data.
+Students will learn construction management enhanced with AI for cost and schedule risk assessment, providing tools to optimize project delivery and resource allocation.

+The program also encompasses urban planning with AI-informed behavioral modeling, preparing students to design human-centered infrastructure by analyzing mobility patterns and behavioral data from sensors and mobile devices.
+This comprehensive approach ensures graduates can tackle the complex challenges of modern civil engineering while leveraging artificial intelligence for smarter, more sustainable solutions.

 ---